openshift/app-netutil/samples/dpdk_app/dpdk-app-centos/README.md

 SR-IOV PF.
 The SR-IOV CNI updates the VF as needed and the PCI Address associated with the VF is passed to the container via environmental variables.
-The container, like this one, boots up and reads the environmental variables (via the app-netuilt) and runs a DPDK application.
+The container, like this one, boots up and reads the environmental variables (via the app-netulit) and runs a DPDK application.

 ## Userspace CNI
 The Userspace CNI inconjunction with the OVS CNI Library (cniovs) or VPP